sunilva/blog/docs/paxos/understand-paxos.md

   *: consensus achieved
 ```

-For realizing a replicated log multiple instances of paxos can be run as shown in the above diagram on the left side with value
+For realizing a replicated log multiple instances of paxos can be run as shown in the above diagram on the left side.
-in the proposal now consisting of: ***< index, value >***.
 However this is not an efficient implementation.
-In a more practical implementation
+In a more practical implementation a single proposer(called leader) can issue
-a single proposer(called leader) can issue just accept requests for multiple slots as shown in the above diagram on the right side.
+just accept requests for multiple slots as shown in the above diagram on the right side.
 Leader is selected through leader election & leader maintains authority(single leader exists) using heart beat mechanism,
 other proposers won't vie for leadership as long as they receive heart beat messages.